akmalwaris2006-cyber/A-simple-BANKING-APPLICATION-app---/README.md

 # A-simple-BANKING-APPLICATION-app---
-user can check ,withdraw ,deposit and upadate and check their document :-)
+user can check ,withdraw ,deposit and upadate and check their document 😊 made with ❤️